Degree Fields

 Mining and geological engineers, including mining safety engineers 7,100

 Engineers are employed in every state, in small and large cities and in rural areas.
-Some branches of engineering are concentrated in particular industries and geographic area -- for example, petroleum engineering jobs tend to be located in areas with sizable petroleum deposits, such as Texas, Louisiana, Oklahoma, Alaska, and California.
-Others, such as civil engineering, are widely dispersed, and engineers in these fields often move from place to place to work on different projects.
+Some branches of engineering are concentrated in particular industries and geographic areas; for example, petroleum engineering jobs tend to be located in States with sizable petroleum deposits, such as Texas, Louisiana, Oklahoma, Alaska, and California.
+Other branches, such as civil engineering, are widely dispersed, and engineers in these fields often move from place to place to work on different projects.

 Specialty Industry Percent